Registration Procedure for 2017 Antarctic Ice Marathon & 100k

 Postal Address: Richard Donovan - Polar Running Adventures – 95 Rosan Glas – Rahoon Road - Galway - IRELAND

-Please note: In practice, competitors have never been charged a cancellation fee.
-In the event of withdrawal by a participant, every effort is made to find a replacement competitor rather than charge a fee.
+Please note: In practice, every effort is made to find a replacement competitor rather than charge a fee.
 In the absence of finding a replacement competitor, a free place in a future edition of the event will be offered to those suffering serious injury or sickness or immediate family bereavement close to the event.

 There are no passports or travel documents required for Antarctica.
 However, you must have a valid passport beyond your date of return and the appropriate visa documents, if relevant, for entry to Chile.
 The organisers will assist with supplying any supporting documentation necessary for visas.
 It is mandatory to have emergency medical evacuation insurance for Antarctica, which can be obtained for less than €100 - registered competitors will be advised on the simplest means of obtaining this insurance.

 Each participant is responsible for their own insurance to cover trip cancellation and interruption.
 For example, weather-related delays and other delays can occur in such an extreme environment and the organisers cannot be held responsible for such disruption.